 A Festival Latino

-Speaking of Ms. Verdú, here’s my first dispatch from a three-year run of covering the Puerto Rican International Film Festival, published in 1991.
+Speaking of Verdú, here’s my first dispatch from a three-year run of covering the Puerto Rican International Film Festival, published in 1991.
 Although not as cool as another festival that was happening in Puerto Rico those days, this one afforded me the chance to see new releases like Reservoir Dogs, which I saw on a tiny Hi8 viewer in the festival director’s suite at the Sands, to long-forgotten Latin American gems like Confesión a Laura.
 Plus i got to hang out with the irrepressible Verdú, who flashed her tetas at me poolside–resentful of Puerto Rico’s prohibition on topless sunbathing–before she was whisked away by her handlers, never to be seen again (by me, at least).

 Junot What?